microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/Solution-Stretch-Thinking.md

 ### Opinionated Deployments

-An "opinionated" deployment is one that the constraints are authored directly in a module or passed into a genric module from another source.
-For example, a VM module could contrain the allowed values for Linux distributions and their versions vs. the module will simply accept what is sent to it.
-This gets into a design priniciple on how to managed opinionated modules especially when reuse is intended.
+An "opinionated" deployment is one that the constraints are authored directly in a module or passed into a generic module from another source.
+For example, a VM module could contain the allowed values for Linux distributions and their versions vs. the module will simply accept what is sent to it.
+This gets into a design principle on how to manage opinionated modules especially when reuse is intended.

 In ths side conversation, discuss the design considerations for managing things like versions, accepted distros, etc.